Blake's 7: Legacy

 Blake's 7 deviates from the good-versus-evil dualism in Star Wars; Star Treks 'feel-good' future; and the episodic structure of Doctor Who.
 Blake's 7 also influenced Hyperdrive and Aeon Flux.
-It has also been alleged to have influenced Farscape and Firefly, albeit Joss Whedon denied that it had been a conscious influence on the latter.
+It has also been alleged to have influenced Farscape and Firefly, although Joss Whedon denied that it had been a conscious influence on the latter.

 Television playwright Dennis Potter's final work Cold Lazarus was inspired by the show.

 Blake's 7 remains fairly well regarded.
 A poll of United States science-fiction writers, fans and critics for John Javna's 1987 book The Best of Science Fiction placed the series 25th in popularity, despite then only having recently begun to be broadcast in the US.

 A similar poll in Britain conducted for SFX magazine during 1999 put Blake's 7 at 16th place, with the magazine commenting that "twenty years on, TV SF is still mapping the paths first explored by Terry Nation's baby".

 During 2005 SFX surveyed readers' top 50 British telefantasy shows of all time, and Blake's 7 was placed at number four behind The Hitchhiker's Guide to the Galaxy, Red Dwarf and Doctor Who.

 A similar poll conducted by TV Zone magazine during 2003 for the top 100 cult television programmes scored Blake's 7 11th.

 Dutch musician Arjen Anthony Lucassen was inspired by Blake's 7 in naming his side-project Star One.

 In 2004 a 15-minute comedy short entitled "Blake's Junction 7" debuted at several film festivals around the world.
 It was directed by Ben Gregor, written by Tim Plester, and featured Mackenzie Crook, Martin Freeman, Johnny Vegas, Mark Heap and Peter Tuddenham.
 This parody depicted the characters taking a break at the Newport Pagnell motorway service area.
 During 2006 the BBC produced a 30-minute documentary The Cult of...
 Blake's 7 that was first broadcast on 12 December on BBC Four, as part of a Science Fiction Britannia series.